KahaMason/Chat-App/README.md

 routes
-    auth.js - Route used by the server to recieve HTTP POSTs to the server for User Authentication. register.js - Route used by the server to handle Admin Tools HTTP POSTs to server for registering a new user. datastorage
+    auth.js - Route used by the server to recieve HTTP POSTs to the server for User Authentication. register.js - Route used by the server to handle Admin Tools HTTP POSTs to server for registering a new user. users.js - Admin Route used by admin tools to create / update / delete users from database. groups.js - Admin Route used by admins tools to create / update / delete groups and channels from the database. datastorage
     serverdata.JSON - Database - Stores the User, Channel and Group data for the server in JSON format.